 How much money will I need?

 How much money you will need all depends on the type of loan that you are approved for.
 Several of our products allow for financing of up to 100% of a home’s purchase, while some require at least five percent of the purchase price as a down payment.
 When you speak with one of our trained mortgage loan officers or processing specialists, they will make sure that you are matched up to the product that is best suited for your particular circumstances and will advise you early on as to how much money you will need.
-We will also provide you with a written Good Faith Estimate of closing costs and other settlement charges within three business days of your formal mortgage application to make sure you understand what is required of you.
+We will also provide you with a written Loan Estimate of closing costs and other settlement charges within three business days of your formal mortgage application to make sure you understand what is required of you.

 Can I apply for a loan before I find a property to purchase?